mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 ```

 Developers can extend this framework about new step types in a very easy and safe way (without touching the basic framework code).

+## Summary

+This was an example of creating a software framework representing a backend functionality.
+But the very same principles can be applied to the frontend.
+Imagine that you need to develop a UI page with a dashboard, containing multiple widgets.
+The common framework functionality is the page with a layout system for widgets.
+The custom functionality is the content of the widget itself.

+By creating software frameworks, you can build very effective software platforms.